romaisashazad/OOP-Project/README.md

 3. Once you reach 30 points, green and brown ducks start appearing
 4. Hitting a non-yellow duck → –15 points
 5. Hitting two non-yellow ducks in a row → lose one heart
-6. Missing a yellow duck (letting it fly off the left side) → lose one heart
+6. Missing a yellow duck (letting it fly off the right side of the screen) → lose one heart
 7. You begin with 3 hearts.
 When hearts reach 0, the game ends.
 8. Duck speed increases as your score rises.
 9. The game starts with background sound/music.